tjungND/caoe-cerberus-query/README.md

 ## General Development Guidelines
 - Header-only libraries are strongly preferred.
-- Use GNU getopt for taking input flags, unless there’s a good reason not to.
+- Use GNU getopt for taking input flags.
 - clang-format and cpplint must be run on all C++ code. black must be run on all Python code.
 - For C++, use all available compiler warnings and standardization, e.g., `-Wall -Werror -pedantic -std=c++17`
 - For C++, use smart pointers and STL outside the critical segments of code, and use them in critical sections if possible